 Inspired by the Pilot Action, citizen engagement has been further implemented at the JRC, for example in the Sustainable Transport unit's (C.4).
-JRC unit H.1 currently produces two reports titeled 'Mobility Imaginaries: The Social & Ethical Issues of Connected and Automated Vehicles' and 'Alternative Imaginaries: Citizen Mobility Futures', which are grounded in the empirical work of the Action.
-These reports provide Pilot policy recommendations concerning the potential implementation of CAVs in Europe, and aim to go beyond traditional expert debates.
-A number of scientiffic publications, based on the empirical material, are currently developed as well.
+JRC unit H.1 currently produces two reports titeled 'Mobility Imaginaries: The Social & Ethical Issues of Connected and Automated Vehicles' and 'Alternative Imaginaries: Citizen Mobility Futures', which are grounded in the empirical work of the Pilot These reports provide recommendations concerning the potential implementation of CAVs in Europe, and aim to go beyond traditional expert debates.
+A number of scientiffic publications, based on the empirical material have been developed as well.